material-identity/schema-definitions/README.md

-# schema-definitions
+# Schema definitions

 A repository containing schema definitions that can be shared across multiple schemas.

-Each definition along with its handlebars partial and tests is stored in its own folder.
+Each definition is stored in its own folder along with its handlebars partial and tests/fixtures.

 ## Company definition